snarkify/zprize-wasm-snarkify-submission/README.md

 As with the origonal test harness, running `./evaluate.sh` will start a web server for a page including both reference and submission.
-Pointing a browser to this server will automatically run the benchamrks on a randomized input.
+Pointing a browser to this server will automatically run the benchamrks on a randomized inputs.